Star Trek Roleplaying Game (Last Unicorn Games): Web enhancements

 download and print.
 These enhancements are now being stored online, and can be downloaded from Memory Icon, under the Icon Links section.

 Unpublished materials

 Many additional books and supplements were planned, and quite a few had various chapters already written in varying degrees of completion when the product line was cancelled.
 LUG's former pool of writers has been very supportive of the fan movement to expand and continue playing the game.
 In support of this, much of the unpublished material has been released on the internet.

-S. John Ross has posted his unfinished manuscripts on the Untaken Treks pages of his website.

-Steve Kenson has posted his unfinished manuscripts on the Star Trek: The Lost Episodes pages of his website.

-Steven S. Long has been the most active amongst the fan movement.
-He took unfinished materials for the game and completed them on his own time.
-Additionally, he continued this work beyond the original envisioned volumes, completing seven entire new books.
-These new books were distributed online free of charge.